 Chris Jericho is a bonafide legend in professional wrestling.
-A sure-fire future Hall of Famer.
-A Grand-Slam Champion.
+A sure-fire future Hall-of-Famer.
+A grand slam champion.
 He’s done it all.
 Everything he touches turns to gold.
 Hell, he even made a list the most popular thing on Monday Night Raw.
-Earlier this year, he rolled back the years to deliver arguably his most complete performance in years, opposite Kenny Omega in Japan.
-If you haven’t seen it yet, go check it out and marvel at the genius of Y2J.

 WrestleMania 29 – Chris Jericho vs. Fandango

 It shouldn’t come as any surprise to find out the man’s disgust at having to face Fandango at WrestleMania 29 in 2013.
-In fact, he was so mad at having such a throwaway bout on the Grandest Stage Of Them All that he contemplated quitting the company altogether, that is until an unlikely source gave him some timely advice.
+He was so mad at having such a throwaway bout on the Grandest Stage Of Them All that he contemplated quitting the company altogether, that is until an unlikely source gave him some timely advice.

 Let’s travel back to January 2013.
 Chris Jericho had just negotiated a short-term deal with WWE that would see him work through until SummerSlam.
-The whole point for Jericho returning in the first place was to put Ryback over in a huge way at WrestleMania and make him a made man.
-That may sound crazy now, but you have to remember what a big deal Ryback was at this time.
-He was getting a reaction akin to Goldberg in 1998.
-Jericho did not appreciate WWE stopping Ryback’s momentum by having him lose his undefeated streak to CM Punk, and decided to make it his mission to rebuild The Big Guy and make him a main event player in WWE.
-At first, Vince McMahon was on board and everything was ready to go until the chairman of the board had a change of mind that left Jericho seething.
+The whole point for Jericho returning in the first place was to put Ryback over in a massive way at WrestleMania and make him a made man.
+Jericho did not appreciate WWE stopping Ryback’s momentum by having him lose his undefeated streak to CM Punk and decided to make it his mission to rebuild The Big Guy and make him a main event player in WWE.
+At first, Vince McMahon was on board, and everything was ready to go until the chairman of the board had a change of mind that left Jericho seething.